remnawave/panel/docs/subscription-templating/subscription-templates.md

 Please use the docker container name and port (`remnawave:3000`) instead of the panel URL (`panel.com`).
 You also need to add the `REQUEST_REMNAWAVE_SCHEME` variable so that the subscription page can send requests to the panel API inside the docker network via the `http` protocol.

-Review the configuration below, look for yelow highlighted line and make the necessary changes.
+Review the configuration below, look for yellow highlighted line and make the necessary changes.
 Then copy the entire line highlighted in green and add it to the `docker-compose` file.
 :::

 ```yaml title="docker-compose.yml"